You have a warm complexion and should wear warm, gold-based colors to keep your skin and complexion looking healthy.

 The area in which most men struggle in proper suit fitting is the shoulders.
 Most men will buy a suit that is too large in the shoulders or one with pads that are too thick.
 Both of these will have the same visual effect of your suiting wearing you instead of you wearing your suit.

 Your suits should be tailored to follow the natural lines of your body without restricting any movement.
 If your suit is baggy enough that it is impossible or difficult to tell what your natural build is beneath it, you will need to size down or have it brought in.
 If your suit is tight enough that it constricts your motion or there is visible pull in areas like the buttons and the seams, you need to size up to be able to get a proper fit.
 Slim suits are flattering on all body types while tight or baggy suits flatter no man.
 This applies to the body of the jacket, the fit of the shoulders, and the width of the sleeves.

-You should stick with narrower lapels.
-This is anywhere between two and three inches.
+You should stick with medium-sized lapels.
+This is anywhere between three and three and a half inches.
 Anything smaller than that will make your head look too small for your body.
 Anything larger will make your shoulders disappear.